 (1) Customer.
-For purposes of this Rule, a Customer shall not include any broker-dealer or Professional.
+For purposes of this Rule, Customer has the same definition as Priority Customer in Rule 100(a)(37A).

 (2) Erroneous Sell/Buy Transaction.
 For purposes of this Rule, an "erroneous sell transaction" is one in which the price received by the person selling the option is erroneously low, and an "erroneous buy transaction" is one in which the price paid by the person purchasing the option is erroneously high.